Property & Income Taxes

 Will Allegheny County increase my assessment if the merger goes through?

-Unless a county-wide reassessment is conducted, properties are only reassessed in certain circumstances (when they are sold; if there is an error/omission; if significant physical changes—such as demolitions, subdivisions, or new construction/additions are made to the property—or if the owner files an appeal).
-Find out more here visit the Allegheny County Real Estate Department website here.
+No, unless a county-wide reassessment is conducted, properties are only reassessed in certain circumstances (when they are sold; if there is an error/omission; if significant physical changes—such as demolitions, subdivisions, or new construction/additions are made to the property—or if the owner files an appeal).
+Find out more about reassessment here, or visit the Allegheny County Real Estate Department website.

 What impact would a merger have on my income (or wage) taxes?